-With a New Year come New Year’s resolutions, and a lot of resolutions center around eating healthier and losing weight.
-In the beginning of January, it’s exciting to create that heathy eating plan, but by the 20th, the hopefulness usually starts to fade.
+With a New Year come New Year’s resolutions.
+At the beginning of January, it’s exciting to create that heathy eating plan, but by Jan.
+20, the hopefulness usually starts to fade.
 Don’t lose your motivation this year!
-Here are a few healthy eating tips to help you stick with your goals.
+Sandy Wolner, Pampered Chef Food & Trend Innovator, has a few helpful tips for sticking with your goals.

 1. Replace, replace, replace.
 When we remove things from our diet, we feel deprived.
-Instead of eliminating “bad” foods, focus on replacing them with healthier foods.
-As an alternative to regular pasta, I’ll choose whole wheat pasta.
-Think of it as enhancing your diet as opposed to punishing yourself with deprivation.
-Recipes like Zucchini Noodle Carbonara, Cauliflower Fried “Rice”, and Baked Avocado Tacos give you the flavor of the original recipe, but with more nutritional benefits.
+Focus filling your plate with foods that make you feel great.
+As an alternative to regular pasta, choose whole wheat pasta.
+Think of it as enhancing your diet as opposed to punishing yourself.
+Recipes like Zucchini Noodle Carbonara, Cauliflower Fried “Rice,” and Baked Avocado Tacos give you the flavor of the original recipe, but with more nutritional benefits.

 - Start a meatless Monday tradition.
 Meatless Mondays is an initiative set by the Johns Hopkins’ Bloomberg School of Public Health, and is becoming a global movement.
 The goal is to reduce your meat consumption by 15%.
 A couple of my absolute favorite meatless recipes are Spicy Sesame Cauliflower and Roasted Vegetable Toasts.

-- Try ancient grains instead of the standard brown rice.
+- Try ancient grains like quinoa, millet, barley, sorghum, spelt, or amaranth instead of the standard brown rice.
 Ancient grains offer a variety of tastes, textures, and nutrients, and some are even gluten-free.
-Add quinoa, millet, barley, sorghum, spelt, or amaranth to your grocery list this year.
-And don’t feel like you have to prepare grains as a standard boiled or steamed side dish.
-Get creative with recipes like Mexican Quinoa Bowl.
+And don’t feel like you have to prepare grains as a standard boiled or steamed side dish—get creative with a recipe like Mexican Quinoa Bowl.

 Sandy Wolner, Pampered Chef Food & Trend Innovator.
 Sandy is a registered dietitian nutritionist and loves coming up with creative and healthy recipes to bring families around the table.